Summer Travel: Elmvale Jungle Zoo

 While the price was under $20 per person I would have still paid more.
 It was a very enjoyable experience for everyone who went.
 We all learned about the animals and the zoo, but most of all we could see how well the animals are cared for.

 I’ve been to several zoos across North America and even Europe, but this is by far one of my favorites.
 The animals are all quite content and cared for.
-I didn’t see many of them walking back and forth as animals in the zoo’s sometimes do, instead, they looked very comfortable.
+I didn’t see many of them walking back and forth as animals in zoos sometimes do, instead, they looked very comfortable.
 Not to mention meeting and talking to their caretakers was nice to understand the love they have for their animals.
 Plus the zoo is independently owned

 So if you are looking for something to do this summer with your little ones or as a family activity I highly suggest visiting The Elmvale Jungle Zoo.